Table of Contents

 Find the best classical guitars for beginners here.

-The CG182C also features a cutaway design, which makes it easier to access the higher frets.
+The CG182C also features a cutaway design, making accessing the higher frets easier.
 This is particularly useful for players who want to play more complex pieces that require reaching higher notes.

 Ease of Use

 The Yamaha CG182C comes with a durable gig bag, which makes it easy to transport the guitar to gigs or lessons.
 The tuning keys are neither stiff nor loose, so the guitar is very easy to tune.
-The tuning pegs are also smooth and accurate and retain the tuning for a long period.
+The tuning pegs are also smooth and accurate and retain the tuning for an extended period.

 Is YAMAHA CG182C Value for Money?